eh2k/squares-and-circles/README.md

 ## Concept

 Similar to Monomachine and Machinedrum here we have basically 4 configurable tracks.
 Each track can be assigned with a synthesizer machine, controlled by a trigger and CV input.
-As there are mono and stereo machines, the generated audio signal is routed to one or two neighbour DAC outputs by default.
+As there are mono and stereo machines, the generated audio signal is routed to one or two neighbor DAC outputs by default.
-E.g you can chain the mono audio signal from an oscillator machine to the neighbour fx-machine with stereo-outputs.
+E.g you can chain the mono audio signal from an oscillator machine to the neighbor fx-machine with stereo-outputs.

 * [Short Press [LEFT]/[RIGHT]] scrolls through the 4 machine-tracks.
 * [Long press [LEFT]] enters the machine-selection-page.